kubernetes/sig-release/release-team/shadows.md

 *Q: I want to shadow, but I'll be unavailable for part of the release cycle.
 Is that OK?*

 A: Maybe; it depends on when it is, and which role.
 Put your availability limitations in the form, and the Role Lead will decide if your absence means that shadowing won't work.

+*Q: I've run into problems with Shadowing, who do I talk to?*

+A: if it's a problem with your schedule or the tasks you're assigned, you can simply ask your Role Lead.
+If you're having problems in your relationship with your Role Lead, then contact the Emeritus Advisor.
+If someone in the Release Team violates the Kubernetes Code of Conduct, then contact the CoC Committee *and* the EA.

+*Q: I'm a Role Lead and I'm having Shadow issues, who do I talk to?*

+A: Talk to the Emeritus Advisor.

+*Q: What if a Shadow needs to drop out?*

+A: This happens frequently; usually the Shadow is simply dropped from the roster.
+In some cases, particularly in the first two weeks of the release cycle, they may be replaced.

+*Q: What if the Role Lead can't continue, and one of the Shadows needs to take over?*

+A: The Release Lead, the EA, and the outgoing Role Lead (if possible) will discuss the matter and select one of the Shadows to become the new Role Lead.
+This is one of the reasons we have Shadows.